-KCG Group's Response to New Coronavirus Infections

 Securing opportunities for study and eliminating students' anxiety

-We will continue to conduct school business in conjunction with cyberspace, but we will take every precaution to accommodate face-to-face communication with students if they request it.Whenever possible, the school will respond flexibly to individual requests from students who wish to: - receive face-to-face instruction with a teacher - make use of the school's facilities for assignments or for other purposes outside of class.We are also ready to answer individual questions and meet with students online or in person to help alleviate any concerns they may have.These measures include limiting the number of students entering the building and the number of people in the classrooms, ensuring that students are a sufficient distance from each other, thorough disinfection of the building, installation of partitions in some classrooms and lounges, installation of thermal cameras at the building entrances, wearing masks, and thorough hand disinfection upon entering the building.Since many of the classes at Kyoto College of Automotive Technology involve practical training, we conduct face-to-face classes while taking sufficient measures to prevent infection so as not to impede the students' progress in acquiring skills.
+We will continue to conduct school business in conjunction with cyberspace, but we will take every precaution to accommodate face-to-face communication with students if they request it.Whenever possible, the school will respond flexibly to individual requests from students who wish to: - receive face-to-face instruction with a teacher - make use of the school's facilities for assignments or for other purposes outside of class.We are also ready to answer individual questions and meet with students online or in person to help alleviate any concerns they may have.These measures include limiting the number of students entering the building and the number of people in the classrooms, ensuring that students are a sufficient distance from each other, thorough disinfection of the building, installation of partitions in some classrooms and lounges, installation of thermal cameras at the building entrance, wearing masks, and thorough disinfection of hands and fingers when entering the building.Since many classes at Kyoto College of Automotive Technology involve practical training, we conduct face-to-face classes while taking sufficient measures to prevent infection so as not to impede the students' progress in acquiring skills.

 Reminder to students, maintenance of services